omaralmansoori/connectfour/README.md

 - `connectfour/cli.py`: CLI entry point for playing in the terminal.
 - `connectfour/gui.py`: Tkinter GUI launcher.
 - `connectfour/app.py`: Flask application factory and routes for gameplay and diagnostics.
+- `connectfour/tictactoe.py`: Tic-Tac-Toe game implementation and evaluator used by the shared AI.
+- `connectfour/checkers.py`: Checkers rules, move generator, and heuristic evaluator for the new game mode.

 ## Usage
 ### Command Line